jorgegv/rage1/doc/CODESET-DESIGN.md

 - The CODESET is loaded at a fixed address of 0xC000

+- If no CODESET functions are included in the game, the CODESET infrastructure should not be compiled in.

 Beware: SP1 code and data (for example) are stored in low memory + bank 0, so they can't be called from any CODESET!